AvirajJagtap/Portfolio_website/README.md

 Welcome to the repository of my personal portfolio website!
 This project features a frontend built with HTML, CSS, JavaScript, and Bootstrap, while the backend is powered by the Django framework.
 It serves as a showcase of my projects, skills, and professional experience.

+Run the file by opening views.py and then run it by command 'python manage.py runserver' Open the local sever then you will see the website .
+!!!IF YOU DIRECTLY RUN THE INDEX.HTML IT WILL NOT SHOW ALL THE INTEGRATED FILES!!!

 ## Table of Contents

 - [Demo](#demo)